-There are many different government agencies designed to regularly monitor the various aspects, components, and operations of the interisland freight shipping industry within the Philippines.
+Many different government agencies are designed to regularly monitor the various aspects, components, and operations of the interisland freight shipping industry within the Philippines.
 These focus on controlling and growing the market as best they can.
 They are as follows:

-Philippine Shippers Bureau (PSB): Finally, the PSB (formerly referred to as the Philippine Shippers Council, was created to look after the interests of importers, exporters, and commercial users of the water transport lane.
+Finally, the PSB (formerly referred to as the Philippine Shippers Council was created to look after the interests of importers, exporters, and commercial users of the water transport lane.
 They are responsible for registering and accrediting freight forwarders, cargo consolidators, non-vessel operating common carriers, and breakbulk agents operating within the Philippines.

 - Domestic Freight Companies for Interisland Logistics [New 2021]

 - Interisland Cargo Shipping and Freight Company (2021)

 - Roro Cebu | Transportify Interisland Truck Booking App

 The primary contributors to high-market concentration in the interisland freight shipping industry are high-entry costs and market segmentation.

 Getting started in shipping requires a significant capital investment, which typically acts as a barrier that induces pre-existing firms to enjoy already established rents.
 Thus preventing other competitors from moving in and entering the market.

 However, competition policy has been addressing this difficulty.
 Financing incentives and deregulation were instituted in the past to increase the number of shipping operators, investments, and those acquiring new vessels.
 As competition has been reduced to value for money, market concentration is expected to increase further.
 As a result, most visible shipping companies offer superior services.